f-prime/Coffer/docs/UtilityFunctions.md

 # Overview

-Coffer has utility functions that make it easier
+Coffer has utility functions that make it easier to perform many common tasks when developing a coffer command.

 ## ccopy